 Along with the books themselves getting an upgrade, the same can also be said for the ingredients.
 Many vegan ingredients available today weren't available in the past and as such you won't find them in any of the recipes of an older book.

-That is not necessarily a bad thing, but especially when you are just starting out, it can be a good thing to try out more modern recipes with flavors that you might be more familiar with.
+That's not necessarily a bad thing, but especially when you are just starting out, it can be a good thing to try out more modern recipes with flavors that you might be more familiar with.
 If anything, it will make the transition a lot easier.

 Cookbook authors will sometimes re-publish older books under a new name with many of the same contents.
-Make sure that you're get the latest version and that you don't end up with several different versions of the same thing (no matter how spectacular that particular author is).
+Make sure that you're getting the latest version and that you don't end up with several different versions of the same thing (no matter how spectacular that particular author is).

 Here are some more delightful cookbooks, most of which have vegan options included in the ranking.

 In today's age, it's becoming easier and easier to find vegan options both in restaurants as well as the supermarket than a couple of decades ago.
 Even so, taking that first step might seem intimidating for the absolute beginner.
 A good cookbook is a great place to start.